pkofod/pkofod.github.io/_posts/13-08-2015-slurm-matlab.md

 ---
 layout: post
-title: Running many similar jobs using SLURM and Matlab
+title: SLURM arrays and Matlab
 author: Patrick Kofod Mogensen
 excerpt: Running many similar jobs on a server with the SLURM queuing software is easy to do - even if you have many parameters to vary!
 ---